-When in 1993 the Cinema Club at Universidad Austral de Chile celebrated 30 years in operation, their members decided to commemorate the anniversary organizing a film festival.
-The reception that this small program garnered served as the impulse for the first Valdivia Film & Video Festival, in 1994.
-This began outlining and giving continuity to an initiative that today spans 24 years of uninterrupted activity.
+In 1994, the Cinema Club at Universidad Austral de Chile organized the first Valdivia Film & Video Festival.
+This milestone began outlining and giving continuity to an initiative that today spans 30 years of uninterrupted activity.

-In 1998, under the direction of Lucy Berkhoff, Valdivia Film & Video was rechristened the Valdivia International Film Festival, and the bases were set for a broader, more ambitious project, aimed at supporting and promoting a program at the forefront world cinematography, projecting the festival as a fundamental reference point for Chilean cinema.
+In 1998, under the direction of Lucy Berkhoff, Valdivia Film & Video was rechristened the Valdivia International Film Festival, setting the bases for a broader, more ambitious project, aimed at supporting and disseminating a program at the forefront of world cinematography, projecting the festival as a fundamental reference point for Chilean cinema.

-In 2010, noted film producer Bruno Bettati took over as FICValdivia director.
-His seal was linking the festival to contemporary independent cinema in a more decided manner, internationalizing it, while at the same time strengthening Valdivia as an industry platform.
+That same year, renowned Universidad Austral professor Guido Mutis took on the festival’s direction.
+His great contribution was instituting an authorial vision of cinema.
+His untimely passing, in 2008, was a hard blow for FICValdivia.
+In 2010, noted film producer Bruno Bettati assumed as director.
+His seal was linking the festival to contemporary independent cinema in a more decided manner, internationalizing it, while at the same time strengthening Valdivia as an industry platform

-His direction has been characterized by strengthening a deeper cohesion between FICValdivia and CPCV endeavors, becoming part of their programming and audiences team.
-Likewise, he has put added emphasis in the relationship between the festival and the community, in issues that pertain to social reflection and inclusion, which has translated into an activities program that takes place year-round, covering the entire territory in Los Ríos.
+The festival’s current direction, led by Raúl Camargo, has been characterized by strengthening a deeper cohesion between FICValdivia and CPCV actions.
+Likewise, there has been added emphasis in the relationship between the festival and the regional community in Los Ríos, in the reflection around social issues, and in inclusion, which has translated into a year-round activities program centering on cinema.